 I have no colorful stories or amusing anecdotes for you this week.
 Instead we’re just gonna dive right in and get down to business.
 Before we get to this week’s streamers we need to review last week’s selections.
 Last week’s streamers went 4-3 with a 3.70 ERA, a 1.15 WHIP, and a 6.21 K/9.
 Solid, and actually much better than you think considering I hit on 6 of the 8 recommendations.
-Below and the Ins and Outs for those that want to see what you missed out on.
+Below are the Ins and Outs for those that want to see what you missed out on.

 Now that you’ve tasted the appetizers it’s on to the main course – which comes with seconds.